-The RPL requirements of the AQTF and the Board of Studies must be met.
+The RPL requirements of the VET Quality Framework (formerly referred to as the AQTF) and the Board of Studies must be met.

 7.3.1 RPL and credit transfer in VET courses

 Students undertaking HSC courses in the Screen and Media VET CEC may already hold units of competency or have current knowledge, skills and experience relevant to the units of competency within the courses.